jsdclxvi/Reforestation/README.md

-## Why did the fireman wear red, white, and blue suspenders?
-To hold his pants up.
+## What did Romans use to cut pizza before the rolling cutter was invented?
+Lil Caesars